Live and Exclusive: Sports Broadcasting (11094.1)

 Strongly recommended reading/viewing/listening

-Why news coverage?
-An informed sports journalist needs to understand the aspects of Australian and the global society that influence, and are influenced by, the sports industry.
-Those influences are as diverse as politics, the media, the court system, the financial sector, among others.
-Including general news coverage in your daily reading means you will know what's happening in your community, your country and your world.
+Why must you read more deeply than just the sporting results?
+An informed sports media practitioner needs to understand how the sports industry operates and the way it influences - and is influenced by - the Australian and global society.
+Those influences are as diverse as the media, politics, the financial sector, public health (read: pandemic) and many others.
+Including general current affairs in your daily reading means you will know what's happening in your community, your country and your world.

 Mainstream media websites